The Animal World (film)

-The Animal World is a 1956 documentary film that was produced, written and directed by Irwin Allen.
-The film includes live-action footage of animals throughout the world, along with a ten-minute stop motion animated sequence about dinosaurs.
+The Animal World is a 1956 American comedy documentary film that was produced, written and directed by Irwin Allen.
+The film includes live-action footage of animals throughout the world featuring a light-hearted comedic voiceover.
+The film also incorporates a ten-minute stop motion animated sequence about dinosaurs.

 Irwin's intention was to show the progression of life over time, although he noted, "We don't use the word 'evolution.'
 We hope to walk a very thin line.
 On one hand we want the scientists to say this film is right and accurate, and yet we don't want to have the church picketing the film."

+Plot

 Dinosaur sequence

 The special effects in the film's dinosaur sequence were produced by Ray Harryhausen and Willis O'Brien.
 Irwin originally planned to film the scenes as a series of static dioramas with plastic models, but Harryhausen suggested that the scenes would be more memorable if they were animated.
 The dinosaurs that appear include a Stegosaurus, a pair of Ceratosaurus, a Triceratops, a Tyrannosaurus (which doubles as an Allosaurus), and a female Brontosaurus, along with one of her hatchlings.